Intellectual property rights

-The Swedish Patent and Registration Office (PRV) is the competent authority for these rights in Sweden.
+The Swedish Intellectual Property Office (PRV) is the competent authority for these rights in Sweden.
 All rights except copyright must be applied for and registered.
 These intellectual property rights give the rights holder exclusive rights to their assets for a specific period of time.
 For example, they might give exclusive rights to make copies, exploit an invention commercial or use a trademark or a design.
 A company should have an intellectual property rights strategy for its intellectual property rights.

 These intellectual property rights are: